-The purpose of this scenario is to illustrate the sensitivity of the Plan's going concern results to the potential that interest rates will be lower than expected.
-For this purpose, we have assumed an immediate parallel decrease in market interest rates underlying fixed income investments, where fixed income investments includes the categories as shown in the investment policy summarized in Appendix B.
+The purpose of this scenario is to illustrate the sensitivity of the Plan's valuation results to the potential that interest rates will be lower than expected.
+For this purpose, we have assumed an immediate parallel decrease in market interest rates underlying fixed income investments, where fixed income investments include the categories as shown in the investment policy summarized in Appendix B.

-Using a methodology consistent with the one used to determine the going concern discount rate, we have determined that a parallel decrease in market interest rates of 87 basis points would have a non-trivial probability (between 1 in 10 and 1 in 20) of occurring within the year following the valuation date.
-For purposes of this scenario, we have assumed that such a decrease in market interest rates would occur immediately on the valuation date and would have the following impact on the value of assets and going concern assumptions:
+For purposes of this scenario, using a methodology consistent with the one used to determine the going concern discount rate, we have determined that a parallel decrease in market interest rates of 80 basis points would have a non-trivial probability (between 1 in 10 and 1 in 20) of occurring within the year following the valuation date.
+For purpose of this scenario, we have assumed that such a decrease in market interest rates would occur immediately on the valuation date and would have the following impact on the value of assets and going concern assumptions:

-DEFINED TERM DESCRIPTION Market value of assets The decrease in market interest rates has been assumed to affect only the market value of the fixed income investments.
+Defined Term Description Market value of assets The decrease in market interest rates has been assumed to affect only the market value of the fixed income investments.
 The decrease is assumed to have occurred immediately on the valuation date.
 Smoothed value of assets For purposes of determining the smoothed value of assets, 20% of the change in the market value of asset has been recognized in the smoothed value of assets.
-Discount rate assumption It was assumed that the decrease in market interest rates affects only the expected return on assets for the fixed income portion of assets.
-The discount rate assumption was therefore decreased from 5.15% to 4.95%.
+Discount rate assumption Going concern: It was assumed that the decrease in market interest rates affects only the expected return on assets for the fixed income portion of assets.
+The discount rate assumption was therefore decreased from 4.95% to 4.75%.
+Hypothetical wind-up/solvency: The discount rates used in the valuation were decreased by 80 basis points.
 Other assumptions Except as mentioned above, all assumptions used were the same as those used for this valuation.
-In particular, the discount rate used to value benefits assumed to be settled through a lump sum was not changed.
+In particular, the discount rate used to value benefits assumed to be settled through a lump sum on a going concern basis was not changed.